wangfeng70117/StegaGaussian/README.md

 In the context of the DWT (Discrete Wavelet Transform) decomposition, the key parameters are as follows:

-- ( J \) represents the order of DWT decomposition.
+- $J$ represents the order of DWT decomposition.
-- ( \alpha \) denotes the watermark embedding strength.
+- $\alpha$ denotes the watermark embedding strength.
-- \( \lambda \) is the ratio between the watermark extraction loss and the scene reconstruction loss.
+- &\lambda& is the ratio between the watermark extraction loss and the scene reconstruction loss.